agilenetworks-tech/sanecleanup/README.md

     > ```

 **WARNING**\
-The very first execution of the retention cron jobs will take a while, depending on how long your poject is already live and if you have cleaned up anything in the past.
+The very first execution of the retention cron jobs will take a while, depending on how long your project is already live and if you have cleaned up anything in the past.

 Consider performing a [one-time cleanup][one] before adding the extension / enabling the retention rules.